-Constance d’Angelis: Constance is an author, mediator, arbitrator, massage therapist (licensed in Colorado and Florida) and member of The Florida Bar Association.
+Constance d’Angelis (Vice President): Constance is an author, mediator, arbitrator, massage therapist (licensed in Colorado and Florida) and member of The Florida Bar Association.
 She obtained her Juris Doctor degree from Stetson University; and her Bachelor of Science, cum laude in Life Sciences (Pre-medical curriculum) from the University of Toledo.
 She played Women’s Professional Football for the Toledo Troopers.
 She is writing numerous blogs and other articles on Student Loan Debt, Mortgage Modifications, Ethics, Death and Dying and other societal dispute resolution and legal issues.
 Currently, she creates Continuing Legal Education and Continuing Mediator Education programs that are offered online at AnytimeCLE.com.
 Constance presents live and video programs on numerous subjects including “Win/Win in 7 Steps” based on her book, “The 7 Laws of Inner Peace”.
 Previously, Constance taught Estate Planning onboard cruise ships and is now teaching Continuing Mediation Education programs and stress reduction in the cruise-ship venue.
 She mentors and coaches small business owners, mediators, attorneys and others in fiscal issues using an holistic approach that takes into consideration all aspects and circumstances.
 Constance is writing a series of new books based on “The 7 Laws of Mindfulness”.